Why We Do It

 -

-We rescue and nurture abandoned children in Nairobi, Kenya.
+We rescue and nurture abandoned boys in Nairobi, Kenya.

 -

-We provide for their emotional, physical, and educational needs.
+We provide for their emotional, physical, social, and educational needs.

 -